Effective: May 25, 2018 – Last Modified: June 27, 2019

 The information and services included in or available through the Site may include inaccuracies or typographical errors.
 Foundation Medicine may make revisions, improvements, and/or changes to the Site at any time without notice but expressly disclaims any obligation to update such information.

-Foundation Medicine uses Personal Information to deliver medical information to physicians to assist them in the treatment of their patients.
+Foundation Medicine uses Protected Health Information to deliver medical information to physicians to assist them in the treatment of their patients.

 NOTICE OF PRIVACY PRACTICES